 The PLUS Program is primarily directed at undergraduate college students from groups that are underrepresented in the legal profession.

 Each year, Chicago-Kent partners with the Chicago Public Schools to sponsor outreach programming for high school students who may be considering careers in law.
 Participants are introduced to the law school admissions process, first-year curriculum, and career opportunities in law.
 Support for this initiative is provided through the LSAC DiscoverLaw program.

-- 2015–16 "So You Think You Want to Be a Lawyer" Project: This exciting two program series will be held on Saturday, February 27, and Saturday, March 5.
+- 2016–17 "So You Think You Want to Be a Lawyer" Project: This exciting two program series will be held on Saturday, March 4, and Saturday, March 11.
 Both events are free.
-Participants will discuss strategies to prepare for law school while in high school and college; learn what it means to be a law student; get a glimpse into a day in the life of lawyers who practice law in a variety of ways; and experience "a day in court by participating in a mock trial.
+Participants will discuss strategies they can use to prepare for law school while in high school and in college; learn what it means to be a law student; get a glimpse into a day in the life of lawyers who practice law in a variety of ways; and experience "a day in court" by participating in a mock trial.
 All of the programs will be interactive, allowing participants to engage in hands on activities and meet current law students and practicing attorneys.

 The three-day JumpStart Program is designed to prepare incoming law students to tackle the challenges they will face in the first year of law school, as well as to expose them to the intricacies of the legal profession.
 The JumpStart Program continues beyond the summer preview through its mentorship and supplemental academic programs during participants' first year in law school, including but not limited to support with case briefing, outlining and exam preparation.
 There is no tuition cost to participate.